-What Wayfair, Brexit & VAT regimes mean for tax departments
+What Wayfair, Brexit & VAT regimes mean for indirect tax departments

 - Commerce is increasingly global, with supply chains and business models transcending physical borders.

-- Political winds have prevailed in the direction of protectionism, and nobody knows whether they will stay on that course and accelerate, versus whether they will snap back and blow in the opposite direction.
+- Political winds have prevailed in the direction of protectionism, and nobody knows whether they will stay on that course and accelerate or whether they will snap back and blow in the opposite direction.

 One consequence of all of this is that tax authorities are being pressed from multiple angles.
 Not only must tax authorities help fund the operations of their jurisdictions and maintain a regulatory and enforcement approach that is fair, consistent, and predictable, they must strive to achieve a sensible balance between these two sometimes-dueling objectives.